 - Pressure ulcers/bed sores.
 Sores usually arise from a lack of movement – for example staying in bed too long without being moved or sitting in the same chair all day.
 Care home staff should be diligent at moving residents frequently.
 They should have care plans for every resident and records detailing residents activity.

 - Medication errors.
 Residents are completely reliant upon the care home administering the correct medication and dosage.
 Trust is put into the staff to ensure that the medication and dosage of mediation is accurate and as prescribed and that the medication actually provided.
 Medication errors can lead to illness and serious, sometimes life-threatening, conditions.

 - COVID-19?
 It is likely there will be a number of claims against care homes for residents contracting COVID-19.
 Caroline Kelly, Partner & Solicitor Advocate at Thorntons, discussed this in detail in an earlier blog.

 If you think you have a claim on behalf of a relative or loved one arising from care home negligence in Scotland, contact our specialist lawyers to discuss pursuing the claim on a ‘no win no fee’ basis meaning there is no financial risk to you.

-Gary Mannion is an Associate in our Specialist Personal Injury team.
-For further information, please contact Gary on 01382 346294, email email@example.com, or contact a member of our Personal Injury Team on 0800 731 8434.
+Gary Mannion is a Partner in our Specialist Personal Injury team.
+For further information, please contact Gary on 01382 346294, email firstname.lastname@example.org, or contact a member of our Personal Injury Team on 0800 731 8434.
 Alternatively, click here for further information.